Why East Palo Alto

 What is the Menlo-Atherton High School post-2014 boundary and how does it affect EPA buyers?

 After the 2014 Sequoia Union HSD boundary revision, all Ravenswood City SD addresses (East Palo Alto and the Belle Haven portion of Menlo Park) assign to Menlo-Atherton High School (U.S. News #229 California), the same high school that serves Atherton and central Menlo Park.
-The Menlo-Atherton assignment is a meaningful upside variable for EPA family buyers: the K-8 challenge in Ravenswood gives way to a strong comprehensive high school with mixed socio-economic catchment.
-For families weighing 13 years of K-12 expectation, the 9-12 transition to Menlo-Atherton High is a material improvement over the K-8 baseline.
+The Menlo-Atherton assignment is a meaningful upside variable for EPA buyers: the K-8 challenge in Ravenswood gives way to a strong comprehensive high school with mixed socio-economic catchment.
+For buyers weighing 13 years of K-12 expectation, the 9-12 transition to Menlo-Atherton High is a material improvement over the K-8 baseline.

 What does East Palo Alto rent control mean for investment buyers?